longod/Hanafuda/README.md

 ![Featured image of Hanafuda: Akaviri Playing Cards](featured.png)

 ## Requirements
-- Morrowind
+- Morrowind, Tribunal, Bloodmoon
-- Morrowind Script Extender latest nightly build
+- The latest nightly build of Morrowind Script Extender 2.1

 ## How to play
 - This is where `Data Files` is located.